a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 - Avoid rhetorical questions.
 - Avoid trailing thoughts/ellipses.
 - Avoid comma splices, em dash phrases, and semicolons.
 Using them increases the cognitive load when parsing the sentence.
-- Use parenthetical phrases with discretion.
+- Use parentheses with care.

 ### Styling

-- Use bold and italic text styling sparingly.
+- Use bold and italic text styling sparingly, and when semantically appropriate.
 Long sections of text set with these text styles have been known to be a Dyslexia trigger.
 - Do not underline text.
-Underlined text is reserved for links.
+Underlined text should be reserved for links.

 ### Capitalization

 - Avoid writing in all caps.
-Some assistive technology may read out each letter individually in sequence if it is authored using all capital letters.
-Large sections of text set in all caps has also been known to be a Dyslexia trigger, as well as being difficult to parse for people who are learning English or who have cognitive concerns.
+Some assistive technologies will announce all cap words as individual letters.
 - Capitalize words in a hashtag (e.g. #ThisReadsWell).

 ### Concepts and terminology

-If possible, link to supporting articles when discussing new concepts and terminology.
-Please use high-quality sources, preferably sites with good accessibility support.
+If possible, link to supporting articles when discussing new concepts and terminology, preferably sites with good accessibility support.
 This provides the reader with more detail on the subject without having to extend your article's length.
 It is also provides an alternate way of understanding the subject you introduce.

 Avoid analogies, similes, and metaphors that are too reliant on demographic, geography, religion, or culture.